Colored Pencil on Black Paper: Techniques, Tips, and Inspiration

 • Albrecht Durer *

-Those marked with an asterisk are watercolour pencils and the were included to test whether using wet or dry pencil made any difference to the end result.
+Those marked with an asterisk are watercolour pencils and are included to test whether using wet or dry pencil makes any difference to the end result.

-• Prismacolor and Luminance worked well - but then they should as they were the softest pencils.
+• Prismacolor and Luminance performed best, being the softest pencils.

 Testing the blue pencils for the drawing